someflow/degradedDoc/README.md

 ## Pretrained model repository

-Pretrained models and the corresponding encoder for label conversion are available at: (https://drive.google.com/drive/folders/1LdJLTLEWIFK6Zc8lHAE9Ku2MXzqM2GC1?usp=sharing)
+A pretrained model, its encoder and our training data are available at: (https://drive.google.com/drive/folders/1LdJLTLEWIFK6Zc8lHAE9Ku2MXzqM2GC1?usp=sharing)

 ## Installation